malaikannan/Talks/README.md

-# Talks
+# Intro into Keras and Image Classification
-Intro into Keras and Image Processing.
 Tutorial prepared for talk at Demystifiying Artificial Intellgience Workshops.

 <h4> Dependencies </h4>
 Keras <br>